lala-data/cmustudent-repository/mentalhealth_part2.md

 * Gathered relevant pictures from unsplash and different web sources.
 * Used Shorthand so that it could give much appeal for the storyboarding.
 * Created Tableau from the data sources that were provided in the Part1.
-All the tableau visualizations are posted to Tableau Public.Its Embed code is linked to shorthand using the Custom HTML block.
+* All the tableau visualizations are posted to Tableau Public.Its Embed code is linked to shorthand using the Custom HTML block.

 I started with a building a Persona and providing a problem context.This gave me a great start.
 Then I explained how mental health is important and what are the factors that are affecting it.I provided Tableau visualizations of how is Mental Illness affecting in USA.Slowly I built a call to action in the form of other alternatives to support good mental health.

 Draft version of project is [here](https://preview.shorthand.com/rlsvhtFJnpE6mP0u)

 ## Audience
 My audience are primarily general public as the Mental health is a common topic applicable to everyone.
 My main aim is to educate public about means to support good mental health.
-Majority of the information in this project is based on my personal views and information available in websites (which will be cited).
+Majority of the information in this project is based on my personal views and information available in websites (Some are already cited).
 I am by no means an expert on this topic, but I strongly believe following suggestions will benefit everyone.

 ## User Research and Interviews Feedback: